lmvaughan/Info_Vis_P5/README.md

 1.)
 Make sure Node JS & NPM are installed on your pc here (https://www.npmjs.com/get-npm)

 2.)
-Open CMD run the commain npm i http-server
+Open CMD run the command npm i http-server

 3.)
 Open file explorer, navigate to the folder containing these project files